-- B. presence of blighted structures;
+B. presence of blighted structures;

-- C. presence of inadequate transportation;
+C. presence of inadequate transportation;

-- D. lack of accessibility to and/or presence of inadequate health care facilities, law enforcement and fire fighting facilities, social and recreational facilities, and other public facilities comparable to those typically
+D. lack of accessibility to and/or presence of inadequate health care facilities, law enforcement and fire fighting facilities, social and recreational facilities, and other public facilities comparable to those typically found in neighborhoods containing comparable but unassisted housing;

-found in neighborhoods containing comparable but unassisted housing;
+E. the presence of significant crime.

-- E. the presence of significant crime. - F. the presence, condition, and performance of public education; or - G. the presence of local business providing employment opportunities. - H. A municipality is not required to identify and address all such factors, but it must set forth in its plan those factors that it has identified and determined it will address. - c.
+F the presence, condition, and performance of public education; or c.
 The adopting municipality or county must have based its plan on the findings of the foregoing assessment and must have afforded the public opportunity to provide input and comment on the proposed plan and the factors that it would address.
-To the extent that issues identified require coordination with other authorities, jurisdictions, or the like, such as school boards or hospitals, the adopting municipality should include coordination with such bodies in its plan and, to the extent feasible, secure their cooperation. - d.
-The adopted plan, taken as a whole, must be a plan that can reasonably be expected to revitalize the community and address in a substantive and meaningful way the material factors identified.
-The adopted plan must specifically address how the providing of affordable rental housing fits into the overall plan and is a necessary component thereof.
+To the extent that issues identified require coordination with other authorities, jurisdictions, or the like, such as school boards or hospitals, the adopting municipality should include coordination with such bodies in its plan and, to the extent feasible, secure their cooperation.